 A brand new map of Algonquin Park is here!
-“Maps By Jeff” (previously, “Unlostify”), has released his highly anticipated map of Algonquin Park.
+“Maps By Jeff” (previously, “Unlostify”), has released his highly anticipated map of Algonquin Map.
 A digital version is available below.
 You can zoom in and out, scroll to zoom, and drag to reposition the map.
-A physical copy can be purchased by visiting his website mapsbyjeff.com.
+To purchase your own copy, which includes a physical copy, along with various digital formats for iOS/Android, Garmin, Google Earth, Avenza, you can visit mapsbyjeff.com

-PRO TIP: Want to see how many permits are issued for a given lake, and how many permits are still available?
-Use the Google Chrome extension SiteScout.
-The extension is completely free but you can support the project by making a small donation on the SiteScout website.
+PRO TIP: Want to see how many permits are issued for a lake, and how many permits are still available?
+Use the Chrome extension SiteScout.

 Jeff’s Map no longer exists.
 The company officially dissolved in 2018, and then in 2021, Flash Player reached end-of-life, so the Algonquin Map available at the company’s website was no longer accessible.